 We have encouraged Chloe to widen her friendship circle.
 There are other girls that live near us – that have been at different primary schools- yet are going to St Peter’s with her.
 Therefore we have actively encouraged her to start playing with them at the local park etc. This has been a great success and she now knows a few girls who will be on the bus with her.

 Use social networking

-3. Using social networking to develop these friendships.
+Using social media to develop these friendships.
 Chloe has communicated with the same girls on facebook.
 Like it or loathe it, facebook is such an important tool for tweens and teenagers now to communicate.

-Do let me know how you prepared yours for changing school and I’ll let you know how she gets on on Thursday!
+Do let me know how you prepared yours for changing schools and starting secondary school.
+I’ll be sure to let you know how she gets on Thursday!